The Brothers Lionheart: Writing process

-In 1946 Astrid Lindgren released the novel Mästerdetektiven Blomkvist where the knight games between the Red and the White rose is an important element.
+In 1946 Astrid Lindgren released the novel Mästerdetektiven Blomkvist (Bill Bergson, Master Detective) where the knight games between the Red and the White rose is an important element.
 Mio, My Son, published in 1954, is another story by Lindgren which takes place in a far away medieval land.

 The origins of the book have been described by Lindgren several times.
 A train trip along the lake Fryken, south of Torsby, on a winter's day in 1972, displayed a fantastic dawn which gave her the impulse to write of a land far away.
-"It was one of those fantastic mornings with pink light over the lake - yes, it was something of unearthly beauty, and I suddenly got a strong experience, a sort of vision of the dawning light of humanity, and I felt something lit inside.
+In her words: "It was one of those fantastic mornings with pink light over the lake - yes, it was something of unearthly beauty, and I suddenly got a strong experience, a sort of vision of the dawning light of humanity, and I felt something lit inside.
 This may turn into something, I thought".

 During a visit at a cemetery in Vimmerby, Lindgren was caught by an iron cross with the text Here rest the young brothers Johan Magnus and Achates Phalen, dead 1860.
-It gave her the inspiration to write a story with two young brothers and death: "Then I knew suddenly that my next book would be about death and about these two small brothers."
+It gave her the inspiration to write a story with two young brothers and death, in her words: "Then I knew suddenly that my next book would be about death and about these two small brothers".